-Complete the following steps if Ansible Playbooks for Confluent Platform fails:
+Complete the following steps if Ansible Playbooks for Confluent Platform (Confluent Ansible) fails:

 sample_inventoriesdirectory for examples.

-If the log files do not provide a clear reason for the failure, run the playbook again, appending the
+If the log files do not provide a clear reason for the failure, use one of the following methods to generate more info:

 Open a support ticket with Confluent Support and provide the following within a compressed archive file: